mindspore.nn.CellDict

 Remove key from the CellDict and return its cell.

-key (string) – key to pop from the CellDict.
+key (str) – key to pop from the CellDict.

-KeyError – If key not exist in CellDict when attempt to access cell.
+KeyError – If key does not exist in CellDict when attempting to access cell.

 update(cells)[source]